Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_DAC/docs/README.md

 ### DAC

 The [DAC60508MC](../REV20200720B/datasheets/dac60508.pdf) 12-bit DAC was selected for its minimal SPI interface.
-The CS, SCLK, and MOSI lines (supplied by the AMDC) are all that's required to drive each of the eight channels' outputs.
+The CS, SCLK, and MOSI lines (supplied by the AMDC) are all that's required to drive each of the eight output channels.
 The DAC is supplied at 5V with an internally generated _V_<sub>_REF_</sub> = 2.5V.
 On powerup, the DAC resets all channels' outputs to midscale which scales to 0V across the op amps.
 A powerup reset event can also be initiated asynchronously of the SPI interface via the onboard push button.

 Each of the DAC's channels operates between 0V and _V_<sub>_REF_</sub>.
 The output voltage is specified by writing data over the SPI interface to an internal data register for each channel.
 The output voltage follows the equation: